ncsa/Delta_doc/docs/source/user_guide/prog_env.rst

 ---------------------

 .. note::
-   The Delta Open OnDemand (OOD) portal provides an easy method to use VS Code.
+   The Delta Open OnDemand (OOD) portal provides an easy method to use VS Code in a web browser.

    Go to the :ref:`OOD Code Server (VS Code) interactive app <ood-code-server>` page for instructions on how to start an OOD VS Code session.